 Dr. Paul J. Gruenewald, Co-Investigator Prevention Research Center email@example.com http://www.prev.org/aboutprc_staffandfellows1.asp?curid=239

 Dr. Gruenewald has more than two decades of experience (1) conducting population studies of drinking, drug use, and problems associated with alcohol outlets and related policies, (2) fielding surveys and analyzing survey data from studies of risks associated with multiple contexts, (3) formulating theoretical models of community systems and their relationships to alcohol and drug problems, (4) advancing methods for spatial and multilevel statistical analyses of ecological and survey data, and (5) directing, as PI, an NIAAA P60 Research Center grant examining ecological correlates of drinking risks across 50 communities in California.
 On the MMD project, Dr. Gruenewald assists in the management of all survey activities with Dr. Freisthler, guides development of project geographic information systems and spatial descriptive analyses, and assists in the production of presentations, manuscripts and reports from the project.

-Heather Agnew, Graduate Student Researcher UCLA Center for Population Research
+Crystal Thomas, Graduate Student Researcher California Center for Population Research

 Crystal Thomas received her BA in International Development Studies from UCLA in 2007 and she received her MSW from UCLA in 2011.
 As an undergraduate student, Crystal worked at the UCLA Sloan Research Center on Everyday Lives of Families where she assisted in research on working middle-class family life.
 Post-graduation, she re-located to New York City where she worked in the Mayor’s Office under the Deputy Mayor for Health and Human Services first as a New York Urban Fellow and, subsequently, as Special Assistant to the Deputy Mayor.
 Her current research interests involve examination of the environments in which at-risk youth succeed academically.